Omarzintan/bible_parser_flutter/README.md

 ## Features

+- **🆕 Red-Letter Bible Support** - Identify and style Jesus' words in OSIS and USFX formats
 - Parse Bible texts in multiple formats (USFX, OSIS, ZEFANIA)
 - Automatic format detection
 - Memory-efficient SAX-style XML parsing using proper async streams
 - **Note:** This package has only been tested to work with the XML files under example/assets/open-bibles.
 Users are welcome to try the parser with other XML files and create a GitHub issue if they encounter any errors.
-- Database caching for improved performance
+- Database caching with automatic segment persistence
 - Search functionality for verses
 - Retrieve verses by book and chapter
+- Cross-platform support (iOS, Android, Web, Windows, Linux, macOS)

 ## Getting Started